How inappropriate to call this planet Earth

 Arthur C. Clarke

-I have a Bachelor's degree in Ecology and Zoology from the University of Calgary and I am currently a marine ecologist and Master's student in the Baum lab at the University of Victoria.
-My thesis revolves around coral reef recovery on Kiritimati Island (Christmas Island).
-I am investigating how local and global stressors are affecting coral reef communities and beta diversity.
+I have a Bachelor's degree in Ecology and Zoology from the University of Calgary and a Master's degree from the University of Victoria.
+During my MSc, I worked in the Baum Lab, examining local and global disturbances on coral biodiversity on Kiritimati Island (Christmas Island).
 I love teaching others about the mystery of the oceans and helping others to see ways that they can impact their oceans for the better.

 My research interests primarily revolve around marine community ecology, specifically coral and rocky/temperate reefs, though I also have a love for coding and statistics.
 I love working with large data sets, as well as cute, missunderstood taxa.
 In particular sharks and bats have been some of my favorite animals to study and to teach people about.